“An intimate guesthouse in a peaceful neighbourhood, with themed rooms mixing Portuguese heritage and contemporary décor”

 - No restaurant, but there are plenty of good neighbourhood eateries nearby

 Our top tips

 - Have a drink at the quirky and romantically lit Bar Procópio next door.
 It’s one of Lisbon's oldest

-- Juan and Luis will give you a list of their personal recommendations when you check in, covering everything from fado places to restaurants and bars.
-Follow their tips - they're spot on
+- Luis will give you a list of personal recommendations when you check in, covering everything from fado places to restaurants and bars.
+Follow the tips – they're spot on

 - Boutique Guesthouse